 In the initial phase of the translation project, a number of vital decisions have to be made.
-Based on experiences from previous projects, the following major questions have to be considered:
+Based on the collective experience gathered from other translation projects, the following major questions have to be considered:

-- who has solid theoretical knowledge of SNOMED CT®? - who should take responsibility for the actual translation work, from source language to target language? - which types of IT tools are needed to support translation and process administration? - which access rights are needed to data during the translation process? - who should write the linguistic guidelines? - what type of education and training is needed to whom and when? - what should be the selection strategy for the sequence of subsets that are to be translated? - how should the translation process be organized to guarantee the quality of the translation products?
+- who has solid theoretical knowledge of SNOMED CT®? - who should take responsibility for the actual translation work, from source language to target language? - which types of IT tools are needed to support translation and process administration? - which access rights are needed to data during the translation process? - · who should write the linguistic guidelines? - what type of education and training is needed to whom and when? - what should be the selection strategy for the sequence of subsets that are to be translated? - how should the translation process be organized to guarantee the quality of the translation products?